 When administration of the medication requires ongoing professional health judgment, an individual health plan shall be developed by an authorized practitioner with the student and the student's parent.
 Students who have demonstrated competence in administering their own medications may self-administer their medication.
 A written statement by the student's parent shall be on file requesting co-administration of medication, when competence has been demonstrated.
-By law, students with asthma or other airway constricting diseases may self-administer their medication upon approval of their parents and prescribing physician regardless of competency.
+By law, students with asthma or other airway constricting diseases, respiratory distress, or students at risk of anaphylaxis who use epinephrine auto-injectors may self-administer their medication upon approval of their parents and prescribing licensed health care professional regardless of competency.